cedricg-mirror/cedricg-mirror.github.io/_tmp/tmp.md

 # Loader

-Manually comparing the excution trace clearly indicates that the two samples used a different 1st stage loader :
+Manually comparing the excution trace clearly indicates that the two samples used a different 1st stage loader.
+Early execution stage shows for instance that the 1st sample is resolving dynamic imports while the 2nd one is busy pretending to rely on a graphical user interface :

 ![1st Loader](/docs/assets/images/BRUTERATEL_DIFF/loader1.jpg)

-Early execution stage shows for instance that the 1st sample is resolving dynamic imports while the 2nd one is busy pretending to rely on a graphical user interface...

 The traces then start to converge around API call 150 for the 1st sample and API call 302 for the second sample with some differences however :